Darxo/Hardened/README.md

 - **Brigand** no longer reveals Caravans on the world map.
 Instead you travel 20% faster while following a visible enemy on the world map
 - **Drill Sergeant** now provides 2% Experience per level below 11 (down from 4%), just like in Vanilla.
 It now requires a brother with a permanent injury to be dismissed, just like in Vanilla
 - **Lookout** no longer grants 25% more vision at all times.
 It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
-- **Negotiator** now grants 100% faster decay of negative Relation (up from 15%).
-It now has a more accurate list of effects
+- **Negotiator** is completely reworked.
+He now doubles the additional pay you gain from successfully negotiating additional pay.
+He also grants 100% faster decay of negative Relation and 15% slower decay of friendly Relation
 - **Paymaster Retinue** no longer requires you to have 16 Brothers in order to unlock.
 He now requires you to have a day expense of at least 500 crowns.
 He now reduces your Wage by 25% (up from 15%)
 - **Quartermaster** now costs 1500 Crowns (down from 3000), requires 2 Caravan Cart Upgrades to unlock and grants 100 Storage for Tools and Medicine (up from 50)
 - **Scout** no longer grants 15% more movement speed.
 It now grants 20% more movement speed while in Forests and Swamp.
 It also grants 25% Vision while on hills or mountains
 - **Surgeon** now also counts Injuries treated by Bandages for its Requirement.
 It no longer lowers the duration of injuries on your brothers and now costs 3000 Crowns (down from 3500)
 - **Trader** now also makes Trading Goods 100% more common in shop
+- The first **Cart Upgrade** now grants 18 Inventory Slots (down from 27)
+- The last **Cart Upgrade** now grants 36 Inventory Slots (up from 27)

 ## Enemies